ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 ### Running using the layer

-You can perform support experiments by using the Android helper utility found in the root directory to configure the layer and manage the application.
+You can configure a device to run support experiments by using the Android helper utility found in the root directory to configure the layer and manage the application.
 You must enable the support layer, and provide a configuration file to parameterize it.

 ```sh
 python3 lgl_android_install.py --layer layer_gpu_support --config <your.json>